J

 HTSSOP – High-temperature Thin Shrink Small-Outline Package.

-LCC chip with inset contacts
+LCC chip

-LCC chip with inset contacts
+LCC chip

 LGA – Land Grid Array.
 A high-density, no-solder, ZIF package that’s latched into the chip socket to ensure contact, meaning it can be easily removed and replaced.
 Instead of pins, the bottom of the chip has an array of flat contacts called lands; the (short, stubby) pins are in the chip socket.
 Around 2006, Intel started using LGA rather than PGA for its desktop CPU chips.
 See Socket#.